-The business performances of the Olympus Group may be materially influenced by various factors which may occur in the future.
-Olympus has established “The Policy of Risk Management and Crisis Response” and related rules based on which we develop global risk management systems, undertaking risk management from the perspective of both “offense” through active and sound risk taking leading to sustainable growth and value creation for the Company and “defense” to prevent illegalities and accidents.
+The business performances of the Olympus Group may be materially influenced by various risks (uncertainties) which may occur in the future.
+Based on the “Policy of Risk Management and Crisis Response” and related rules, the Olympus Group develops global risk management systems, undertaking risk management from the perspective of both “offense” through active and sound risk taking leading to sustainable growth and value creation for the Company and “defense” to prevent illegalities and accidents.

 Set out below are our principal business risk factors, aside from managerial decisions made by the Olympus Group, which may affect Olympus Group’s business performances.

-The future outlooks described below are based on the forecasts of the Olympus Group made as of the end of the fiscal year ended March 31, 2020.
+The future outlooks described below are based on the forecasts of the Olympus Group made as of the end of the fiscal year ended March 31, 2021.